epiverse-trace/tutorials-middle/instructors/practical-chains.md

 ## Simulate transmission chains

-Estimate … using the following available inputs:
+Estimate the potential for large outbreaks using the following available

-- input 1
+inputs:

+- Basic reproduction number
-- input 2
+- Dispersion parameter

 As a group, Write your answer to these questions:

-- … phase?
-- … results expected?
+- Explore the data frame output of the `Simulation ID`: What is the relationship between the following columns `chain`, `infector`, `infectee`, `generation`, `time`, `simulation_id`?
+- Among simulated outbreaks:
+  - How many chains reached a 100 case threshold?
+  - What is the maximum size of chain?
+  - What is the maximum length of chain?
 - Interpret: How would you communicate these results to a decision-maker?
 - Compare: What differences you identify from other group outputs? (if